Heavy duty pants are good to have when searching in the bush. They should be either synthetic (e.g. a stretch cordura) or a heavy waterproof canvas.

 Searching often occurs through dense vegetation, some of which can be sharp and spikey – such as sword grass, wire grass, hakea, prickly vines, gorse and blackberries.
 This vegetation can easily penetrate cotton or lightweight synthetic fabrics.

-Cotton fabrics can be unsuitable for searching as they become cold when wet and are difficult to dry out.
+Cotton fabrics are unsuitable for searching as they become cold when wet and are difficult to dry out.

 While heavy duty gaiters can protect lower portions of the legs, this leaves knees and thighs somewhat exposed to the ravages of prickly or sharp vegetation.